 What Is Revocation?

 The act of overriding a power of attorney is called revocation.
-Every state’s laws specify how revocation can occur, but typically, it is required to be in writing and must clearly express the principal’s intention to revoke a specific POA.
+Revocation involves creating or modifying an attorney document to clearly express the principal’s intention to revoke a specific POA.
+Every state’s laws specify how revocation can occur, but typically, it is required to be in writing and must clearly express the principal’s intention.

 As the principal, you can revoke a power of attorney in many different ways, such as: